shrikadam/fanuclink/README.md

     - Set ```$SERVER_PORT``` -> PORT_NUM (Port Number to be used for Socket Messaging)
     - If you want to communicate with UDP instead of TCP/IP, set ```$USE_UDP``` -> TRUE

-For more information, refer to the section 10.3.2 of [Fanuc Ethernet Function Operator's Manual](https://drive.google.com/file/d/1mSqrSySawRiNfP9QWvAWjzDXuZ0T8baQ/view?usp=drive_link)
+For more information, refer to the section 10.3.2 of [Fanuc Ethernet Function Operator's Manual](docs/B-82974EN_04_Ethernet_Operators_Manual.PDF)

 ### Build
 In ROBOGUIDE Window,
 - Go to Project -> Add Files.
-Select and Open the .ls and .kl file from the Repo.
+Select and Open the .ls and .kl file from the driver directory.
 The files can be found in the left pane at Workcell -> Robot Controllers -> Robot Controller1 -> Files
 - Right click .kl file and Build the Karel Program
 - Right click .ls file and Build the Robot Program